joonlabs/tic-tac-toe/README.md

 # Tic Tac Toe

-This repository contains a Tic Tac Toe game.
+This repository contains a web based Tic Tac Toe game.
-It contains a simple AI that plays against the user.
+It contains a simple AI trained with Tensorflow that plays against the user.

 The AI is a simple neural network that is trained using random moves.
 The game is written with Vue3 and Typescript.

+A demo is available at https://dev.joonlabs.com/tic-tac-toe/.

 ## Train the AI